bugo99iot/hep_inspire_data_mining/README.md

 We analyse the [HEP-Inspire] database to determine which countries are more likely to produce academic figures in the field of high energy physics.

 # Files
 UG_results.json and PHD_results.json contain a UG/PHD count per country.
-The plots folder contain all plots and maps obtained from the analysis.
+The "plots" folder contains all plots and maps obtained from the analysis.

 # Data
-We analyse the fdataset "HepNames" and "Institutions" which can be accessed [here].
+We analyse the dataset "HepNames" and "Institutions" which can be accessed [here].

 # Project
-I have written about this project [here].
+I have written about this project on [Medium].

 # License
 Released under version 2.0 of the [Apache License].